 The Vanadium Redox Flow Battery

-The Vanadium Redox Flow Battery or ‘VRB’ as it is becoming increasingly known, is revolutionising the energy storage industry the world over.
+The Vanadium Redox Flow Battery (or ‘VRB’), is revolutionising the energy storage industry the world over.

 Vanadium Redox Batteries (VRB’s) are rapidly becoming the battery of choice for efficient large-scale renewable energy storage.
 VRB’s have been proven to provide reliable storage of large quantities of renewable generated energy.

 Key aspects of the Vanadium Redox Battery include:

 - a lifespan of 20 years with up to 20,000 cycles and no capacity loss